-Critical Attributes_exist for the following CPS Frameworks: Teaching, Psychology, School Social Work, School Nursing, and Speech-Language
+Critical Attributes_exist for the following CPS Frameworks: Teaching, Psychology, School Social Work, School Nursing, and Speech-Language Pathology.

-Pathology.
 Practitioners are encouraged to print, read, and annotate relevant Critical Attributes.
 Practitioners may want to reference these materials during Pre- and Post-Observation Conferences.

-Special Education Critical Attributes
+Special Education Critical Attributes and Co-Teaching Guidance

-In addition to the Special Education Addendum, CPS and CTU worked together to develop an additional resource to help describe teaching at each level of performance for teachers of Diverse Learners.
+In addition to the Special Education Addendum, CPS and CTU worked together to develop additional resources.
+The Critical Attributes help describe teaching at each level of performance for teachers of Diverse Learners while the Co-Teaching Guidance provides assistance to both educators and evaluators around this teaching model.
 The SPED Critical Attributes are available on the Knowledge Center.